esl-sun/sitl_gazebo/README.md

 # Disable online model lookup since this is quite experimental and unstable
 export GAZEBO_MODEL_DATABASE_URI=""
 ```

+Remember to `source` the file and/or reboot your computer.

 Navigate into the build directory and invoke CMake from it: